sh123/codec2_talkie/README.md

 # TODO
 - Parrot mode, so speech coming from aether will be transmitted back (testing or digirepeating)
-- VOX support
-- Speech level indicator
+- Speech level indicator on TX and when in codec2 loopback mode
 - QSO log, voicemail style recording of incoming speech so that incoming transmissions are not missed
 - Separate settings to avoid repeated operations
   - Override default USB serial parameters